ionic-team/ionic-docs/CONTRIBUTING.md

 ---

+## Using VS Code on Windows

+The Ionic docs were originally built in a Mac-based environment, so Mac-focused linting rules apply when committing changes.
+To contribute on Windows, do the following:

+- Configure VS Code to read/save files using line breaks (LF) instead of carriage returns (CRLF).
+Set it globally by navigating to: Settings -> Text Editor -> Files -> Eol.
+Set to `\n`.
+- Check that the Git setting `core.autocrlf` is set to `false`: run `git config -l | grep autocrlf`.
+Switch it to false using: `git config --global core.autocrlf false`.
+- If you've already cloned the `ionic-docs` repo, the files may already be cached as LF.
+To undo this, you need to clean the cache files of the repository.
+Run the following (make sure you stage or commit your changes first): `git rm --cached -r .` then `git reset --hard`.

 ## Project Structure

 Ionic's documentation is built using [Stencil](https://stenciljs.com).
 The content is written as Markdown or pulled in as JSON data from other Ionic repositories.